 Most recently, I’d begun and abandoned two self-hosted WordPress blogs, danielleconqueso.com and em-pathetic.com.

 And in all those times of starting and stopping blogs, do you know what never happened?
-No one ever reached out angrily demanding further content, chastising me for falling off the posting wagon, or putting pressure on me to come back to blogging.
+No one ever reached out angrily demanding further content.
+I didn’t get chastised for falling off the posting wagon.
+No one put pressure on me to come back to blogging.

-Therefore, I know 100% for a fact that every time I felt called to try again at the blogging thing, it wasn’t coming from any external pressure.
+Therefore, I can know that every time I felt called to try again at the blogging thing, it wasn’t coming from any external pressure.
 It was coming from within me.

 I mean, not everyone wakes up every day and thinks about how much they desire to become a full-time blogger.
 Now that I know it’s possible, how could I not chase this dream?